-- 71 To meet its obligations under Data Protection legislation, the School will ensure that all staff, volunteers, and Trustees receive an appropriate level of data protection training as part of their induction.
-Permanent members of staff will receive Data Protection training at least every year.
-Those who have a need for additional training will be provided with it, for example relating to use of systems or CCTV. - Data protection also forms part of continuing professional development.
-Staff members undertakes regular informal discussions on Data Protection, to ensure key updates are provided where changes to legislation, guidance or the School's processes make it necessary.
-This will include lessons learned from Data Breaches and Near Misses, preventative measures to avoid them, and other best practice as advised.
+- 62 To meet its obligations under data protection legislation, we will ensure that all staff, volunteers, and Trustees receive an appropriate level of data protection training as part of their induction.
+Permanent members of staff will receive data protection training at least every year.
+Those who have a need for additional training will be provided with it, for example relating to use of systems or CCTV. - 63 Data protection also forms part of continuing professional development.
+Staff members undertake regular informal discussions on data protection, to ensure key updates are provided where changes to legislation, guidance or our processes make it necessary.
+This will include lessons learned from data breaches and near misses, preventative measures to avoid them, and other best practice as advised.